-2017 2018 2019 2020 2021 Inpatient Admissions 61,701 64,529 64,534 62,352 62,921 Outpatient Visits 1,763,707 1,815,070 1,915,176 1,868,222 2,116,454 Surgeries 44.090 44.888 46,703 44.741 50,740
+2018 2019 2020 2021 2022 Inpatient Admissions 64,529 64,534 62,352 62,921 58,320 Outpatient Visits 1,815,070 1,915,176 1,868,222 2,116,454 2,255,167 Surgeries 44,888 46,703 44,741 50,740 51,388

-University Hospital specialties include organ and tissue transplantation, women and infants, digestive diseases, bariatric surgery and minimally invasive surgery.
+University Hospital specialties include organ and tissue transplantation, maternity, digestive diseases, bariatric surgery, and minimally invasive surgery.
 In addition to having a Level I Trauma Center as designated by the American College of Surgeons, University Hospital is also home to a Level III Neonatal Intensive Care Unit, central Ohio's only adult burn center and the only adult solid organ transplant program in central Ohio.
-University Hospital has been redesignated a Magnet® hospital by the American Nurses Credentialing Center, one of the highest awards a hospital can receive for outstanding nursing services.
+University Hospital has been redesignated a Magnet[®] hospital by the American Nurses Credentialing Center, one of the highest awards a hospital can receive for outstanding nursing services.

-Ohio State East Hospital blends academic medicine with a community-based setting in a comprehensive outpatient facility and a 200-bed hospital on Columbus' East Side.
+Ohio State East Hospital blends academic medicine with a community-based setting in a comprehensive outpatient facility and a 230-bed hospital on Columbus' East Side.
 The hospital provides a full range of medical and surgical services to patients throughout central Ohio, including orthopedics, general surgery, vascular surgery, plastic surgery, ENT, cardiovascular and pulmonary care, family medicine, general internal medicine, and emergency medicine.
 Additionally, patients at East Hospital have access to central Ohio's leading alcohol and drug addiction recovery services, a comprehensive wound-healing center with limb preservation program, digestive disease treatment, a full-range of diagnostic services, a sleep disorders center and outpatient oncology services.